eniewold/homey-marstek-connector/README.md

 - Does not seem to work well in conjuction with CT002 or CT003, battery seems to stop communicating.
 - Cloud data does not take back-up power port correctly into account (show 1 Watt)
 - Using Cloud device seems to log-out app (single login token only allowed by Marstek)

+# Troubleshooting

+The local API of battery has some communication issues.
+Not all UDP messages are answered and there seem to be some conflicts when using other methods to communicate with the battery at the same time.
+The communication seems to deteriorate over time until it stops completely.
+Users with firmware 154 report less problems.
+Communication can be kick-started by using the BLE Test Tool (https://rweijnen.github.io/marstek-venus-monitor/latest/) v2.0 under the 'Advances' tab using the 'System Reset' function.
+Note that power delivery will be interrupted for a brief moment, and after that the communication stack will respond again to all messages.